ferencberes/kaggle_elias_aifbo/README.md

 2. Download additional data for 2024 provided by competition hosts from Zenodo, [part 1](https://zenodo.org/records/12590466), [part 2](https://zenodo.org/records/14591934), and put it into the same folder `data/kaggle_dl/` so that the script can also use it.
 3. Do `uv run main_multi_channels.py`.
-4. Once run, this produces several outputs, among others the `submission_file.csv` which can then be uploaded to the competition
+4. Once run, this produces several outputs, among others the `outputs_2025/final_submission.csv` which reflects my final submission to the challenge.

 Running time
 ---